SubZane/treemenu-reactjs/README.md

 ## Description

-treemenu-reactjs is an off-canvas menu component written in ReactJS with TypeScript and Styled Components.
+treemenu-reactjs is an off-canvas tree menu component written in ReactJS with TypeScript and Styled Components.

 ## Demo